dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 The S-1 schedule has two phases.
 Phase 1 executes all transactions optimistically in parallel.
 Phase 2 repeatedly validates all remaining validations in parallel, re-executing transations that fail.
 The first iteration validates all transactions; some may fail validation and will be re-executed.
 The next iteration re-validates all transactions higher than the lowest failing index; some may fail and re-execute.
 And so on, until there are no more validation failures.

-In our example block B, the first iteration of Phase 2 performs validations of TX2-TX10; the validations of 4-10 will all fail and re-execute.
-The second iteration re-validates 5-10 and 6-10 will fail/re-execute.
-In a third iteration, 7-10 re-validate and 8-9 fail.
-Two more iterations will fail/re-execute 9 and succeed, respectively.
+Recall our example block B, with dependencies TX1 &rarr; TX4 &rarr; TX6 &rarr; TX8 &rarr; TX9, TX2 &rarr; TX5 &rarr; { TX7 , TX10 }.
+Phase 2 will perform the following iterations:

+> validation of TX2-TX10; 4-10 fail and re-execute
+> validation of TX5-TX10; 6-10 fail and re-execute
+> validation of TX7-TX10; 8-9 fail and re-execute
+> validation of TX8-TX10; 9 fail and re-execute
+> validation of TX10; all succeed

-It is quite easy to see that the S-1 validation loop ends after at most n iterations, because in each iteration, nextValidation advances by at least 1.
+It is quite easy to see that the S-1 validation loop satisfies VALIDAFTER(j,k), because in each iteration, nextValidation is determined by the lowest validation abort.
 However, both the execution and validation loops are logically centrally coordinated.

 The first improvement is to get rid of central coordination in phase 2 by having threads *steal* validation tasks.
 Coordinating task-stealing is done using a single synchronization counter `nextValidation` that supports atomic procedures `nextValidation.increment() { oldVal := nextValidation; increment nextValidation; return oldVal } `and `nextValidation.setMin(val) { nextValidation := min(val, nextValidation) }. `

 Replacing the above validation-loop in phase 2 with a task-stealing loop results the following strawman scheduler, S-2: